dmulholl/syntext/readme.md

 # Syntex

 Syntex is a lightweight, markdownish markup language for generating HTML.
-It's implemented in Python 3 and can be used as both a command line tool and a Python library.
+It's implemented in Python and can be used as both a command line utility and a Python library.

 On the command line: